-Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election - (if any) (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant 1 A concurrence agency for the development application related to the approval 2 A private certifier for the development application related to the approval
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant A concurrence agency for the development application related to the approval A private certifier for the development application related to the approval

-- 3. Certain decisions under the Building $\mathop{\rm Act}\nolimits$ and the Plumbing and Drainage $\mathop{\rm Act}\nolimits$ - An appeal may be made against a decision under- - (a) the Building Act, other than a decision made by the Queensland Building and Construction Commission; or - (b) the Plumbing and Drainage Act, part 4 or 5.
+3. Certain decisions under the Building Act and the Plumbing and Drainage Act

+An appeal may be made against a decision under-

+- (a) the Building Act, other than a decision made by the Queensland Building and Construction Commission; or - (b) the Plumbing and Drainage Act, part 4 or 5.

-Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) A person who received, or was entitled to receive, notice of the decision The person who made the decision - -
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person who received, or was entitled to receive, notice of the decision The person who made the decision - -